-Those users looking to put what amounts to a Home Theater desktop computer in their living room, and use it for 1440p everything (gaming included), will want a powerful card like an RX Vega 56 or a GTX 1070 Ti.
+Those users looking to put what amounts to a Home Theater desktop computer in their living room, and use it for 1440p everything (gaming included), will want a powerful card like an RTX 2070.

-Folks who really want 4K gaming on an HTPC will need to spring for something like a GTX 1080 Ti or even a Titan Xp.
+Folks who really want 4K gaming on an HTPC will need to spring for something like a GTX 1080 Ti, an RTX 2080, or even an RTX 2080 Ti.
 But at that level, it's worth mentioning that all of the usual priorities of a dedicated Home Theater PC (size, portability, noise, power consumption, etc) have all been completely forgotten.

 As mentioned above, one of the key considerations with a Home Theater PC is the cooling.
 The cases are often smaller and more compact internally, meaning there's no room for large, robust cooling solutions.